Lee Soo-man: Philanthropy

-Controversy
+Controversies

 Embezzlement case and conviction

-In 2002, the Supreme Prosecutors' Office of the Republic of Korea found evidence of Lee earning 10 billions worth of illegal market profits in August 1999 by acquiring 1.1 billion worth of stocks when listing stocks of SM Entertainment at KOSDAQ by a paid-in capital increase.
+In 2002, the Supreme Prosecutors' Office of the Republic of Korea found evidence of Lee earning tens of billions worth of illegal market profits in August 1999 by acquiring 1.1 billion worth of stocks when listing stocks of SM Entertainment at KOSDAQ by a paid-in capital increase.
 The Supreme Prosecutors' Office of the Republic of Korea also investigated Lee regarding circumstantial evidence of lobbying to producers in broadcasting stations and keeping a tremendous amount of cash in his personal office and vaults.

 Lee tried to escape prosecution by staying overseas from June 2002, and was found in a golf course in Los Angeles on 2 August in the same year.
 While on the run, Lee's passport was nullified and Lee was chased by Interpol.
 Lee eventually came back to Korea to be investigated on 22 May 2003.
 A pre-arrest warrant was issued on 7 October, and Lee was arrested on 8 October.
 On 14 October, Lee was approved of bail after paying 30 million won.
 On 19 October, Lee was prosecuted without detention.

 In September 2004, the Supreme Court of Korea sentenced Lee to two years of imprisonment along with three years of probation.
 Lee was released in a special exemption in 2007 commemorating the fourth year of Roh Moo-hyun's presidency.